brownvc/ganimorph/README.md

 # Dependencies

 Tensorflow > 1.2 (GPU strongly recomended)
-This repo uses the Tensorpack library and this particular has been updated to work with newer versions of Tensorpack.
+This repo uses the Tensorpack library and this particular has been updated to work with Tensorpack 0.8.9.
 See the other branch to see the original version that worked only with Tensorflow version <=1.3.